renankuba/TDD-Go/README.md

 # TDD-Go

 Test-Driven Development By Example book, by Kent Beck, with Go and Testify.

-Originally, the book was written for Java and JUnit, so I am adapting it for Go and Testify.

 ---

 ## Part 1

+Originally, Part 1 was written for Java and JUnit, so I am adapting it for Go and Testify.

 ### Multi-Currency Money

 ### Tests List